Klipper3d/klipper/docs/BLTouch.md

 COMMAND=pin_up`, verify that the pin moves up, and that the red light turns on again.
 If it's flashing then there's some problem.

+The next step is to confirm that the sensor pin is working correctly.
+Run `BLTOUCH_DEBUG COMMAND=pin_down`, verify that the pin moves down, run `BLTOUCH_DEBUG COMMAND=touch_mode`, run `QUERY_PROBE`, and verify
+that command reports "probe: open".
+Then while gently pushing the pin up slightly with the nail of your finger run `QUERY_PROBE` again.
+Verify the command reports "probe: TRIGGERED".
+If either query does not report the correct message then check your wiring and configuration again.
+At the completion of this test run `BLTOUCH_DEBUG COMMAND=pin_up` and verify that the pin moves up.

-Now, it's time to test homing with a twist.
+After completing the BL-Touch command and sensor tests, it is now time to test homing, but with a twist.
 Instead of letting the probe pin touch the print bed, let it touch the nail on your finger.
-So issue a `G28`, wait until it starts to move down, and stop the movement by very gently touching the pin with your nail.
+Position the head far from the bed, issue a `G28`, wait until it starts to move down, and stop the movement by very gently touching the pin with your nail.
 You probably have to do it twice, since the default configuration makes it probe twice.
 But be prepared to turn off the printer, to avoid damage, if it doesn't stop when you touch the pin.

 If that was successful, do another `G28` but this time let it touch the bed as it should.